RasmusD/JNDSLAM/README.md

 I recommend just ./configure && make.

 To run simply run the created binary jndslam.
-It takes the .lab files in data/lab opens and parses them and tries to open and parse a corresponding .f0 in data/pitch.
-Output is written to data/out as .sty files (simply tab delimited lines, one per syllable).
+The default settings takes the .lab files in data/simple_lab opens and parses them and tries to open and parse a corresponding .f0 in data/pitch.
+Output is written to data/out as .sty files (simply space delimited lines, one per segment).

 A few command line options exist use -h or --help to get the options.

 Simply replace the .f0 and .lab files with your own to use those.
-Please be aware that .f0 files are assumed to be in EST format and .lab in HTS Full context label.
-The example .lab files may differ from the standard HTS implementation.
-Support for other formats will be provided asap.
+Please be aware that .f0 files are assumed to be in EST format.

+Input in HTS full-context label format is also supported.
+Sample files are in data/hts_lab/.
+Please note that the example .lab files may differ from the standard HTS implementation and only supports syllable stylisation.
+Support for arbitrary HTS full context label formats with options for other segment types is underway.
+If you wish to stylise other segments than syllables please use the simple_lab format.

 Any issues please mail rasmus@dall.dk